What is a Young Carer?

 Services like Barnardo’s and ChildLine can offer support and advice to young people who are young carers.
 Further specialist support may be available with the consent of the person being cared for.

-Some schools have young carers’ champion whose job it is to support young carers in school, so it’s worth letting school know about your situation as they may be able to put things in place to support you.
+Some schools have a young carers’ champion whose job it is to support young carers in school, so it’s worth letting school know about your situation as they may be able to put things in place to support you.

 REMEMBER:– being a young carer can be rewarding but also challenging, and it’s ok to ask for help.
 You’re not alone.